 Tip #7 No Teacher Talk

-People who are not in education will not understand this jargon, so speak to your students’ families using whole words.
-Do not assume they know any acronyms, and go slow!
+People not in education will not understand this jargon, so speak to your students’ families using whole words.
+Please do not assume they know any acronyms, and go slow!

 You may want to provide a pencil and paper so they can take notes.
 Also, ask if they have any questions before moving on.